 💡 If you limit each container to one species of milkweed, you should be able to place the filters directly in the sealed containers without the plastic bags.

 Put them in a safe place inside your refrigerator for about a month.

 7. Plant your seeds

-Remove your seeds from the refrigerator and plant them in a seed starting tray or a pot, or sow directly outdoors.
+Take your seeds out of the refrigerator and remove them from the coffee filter.
+Plant them in a seed starting tray or a pot, or sow directly outdoors.

 Cold Dry vs Cold Moist Stratification Results